Kismuz/btgym/README.md

 #### get_reward():
 Default reward estimator.
-- Default implementation: returns one-step portfolio value difference.
+- Default implementation: returns amplified one-step portfolio value difference.
 - Same as for state composer applies.
 Can return raw portfolio performance statictics or enclose entire reward estimation module.

 #### get_info():
-Composes information part of environment response, default is `dict`, can be any string/object,
+Composes information part of environment response, by default returns `dict`, but can be any string/object,
-- Override as needed.
+- Override to own taste.

 #### get_done():
 Episode termination estimator,
-defines any trading logic conditions episode stop is called upon, e.g. <OMG!
-Stop it, we became too rich!> .
+defines any trading logic conditions episode stop is called upon.
-- If any desired condition is met, it should set BTgymStrategy `is_done` variable to True, and [optionally] set `broker_message` to some info string.
+- It is just a structural a convention method.
-- Episode runtime termination logic is:
+- Expected to return tuple `(<is_done, type=bool>, <message, type=str>)`,
-`ANY <get_done() condition is met> OR ANY <_get_done() default condition is met>`
+  e.g.: `(True, 'OMG!
+Stop it, we became too rich!')`
-- It is just a structural convention method.
+- Default method is empty.

 #### _get_done():
 Default episode termination method,